PlantEcoGenomicsLab/S.tombeanensis-genome/README.md

 To ensure that the primary genome assembly contained only nuclear sequences, we filtered out contigs corresponding to organellar genomes.
 This was done using a BLAST-based approach `filter_organelles.sh`.
 This step resulted in a nuclear genome assembly free of organellar contamination, which was then used for downstream analyses.

+### Post-Filtering Validation
+After removing organelle-derived sequences, we reassessed the nuclear genome assembly to ensure its integrity.
+Completeness was verified `busco_removed_organelles.sh` and coverage data updated `minimap2_removed_organelles.sh`.
+These files were incorporated to rerun `blobtools_removed_organelles.sh`, ensuring an accurate reassessment of taxonomic classification.
+Assembly metrics were recalculated with `assemblathon_removed_organelles.sh` to confirm consistency.
+These steps ensured that the filtered genome remained high-quality and suitable for downstream analyses.

 ## Purge Haplotigs
 To reduce haplotig contamination in the genome assembly, we used `purge_haplotigs.sh`, a tool designed to identify and remove haplotigs based on read depth and heterozygosity.
 The tool classifies contigs into primary and redundant haplotigs, which are then purged to improve assembly quality.